razerofficial/corona-plugin-razer-sdk/README.md

 ### Quit

-This method should only be invoked after the `RazerSDK` has been shutdown if the `RazerSDK` had successfully initialized.
+The `Quit` method should only be invoked after the `RazerSDK` has been shutdown if the `RazerSDK` had successfully initialized.
 The `RazerSDK.Quit` method will finish the plugin activity.
 The `native.requestExit` method will cause `Corona` to exit the application.

 ```
     if (RazerSDK ~= nil) then